cwilde1/SpringBootCRUDDemo/README.md

-Here's the revised `README.md` with **template creation instructions placed first**, emphasizing that it's a prerequisite for creating notifications:
+Here's your updated `README.md` with a **direct link to the Postman collection** placed near the top for easy access right after running the app:

 ---